cmtonkinson/symphony-mud/README.md

   * Flexible character creation sequence
   * Modular and extensible API for defining new commands
   * Persistent world (with persistent items & equipment)
-  * In-game editor suite for world building ("OLC" in Rom-speak)
+  * In-game editor suite for world building ("OLC" in ROM-speak)
-  * In-game social command editor
+    * Zones
+    * NPCs
+    * Items
+    * Social commands
+    * ... and more
   * In-game message board system
   * Level based permission system
   * Tree-based ability system
   * Semi-managed auto-combat system
   * Dynamic enabling/disabling of commands
   * A customizable character creation sequence
+  * A generic framework for scheduled & recurring events (called Jobs)

 ---
 ## Getting Started
-Symphony MUD is built, tested, and hacked in a [Vagrant](https://www.vagrantup.com/) virtual machine.
+Symphony MUD is built, tested, and hacked in a [Vagrant][vagrant] virtual machine.
 If you're familiar with Vagrant, the instructions couldn't be easier:

 ```bash
 # Clone the repository.